tofetpuzo/MERN/project 3/project3.md

 The screenshot is below
 ![express](./images/expressworks.png)

-After making sure that my Todo app has been successfully configured to listen on a port in the server, I went on to create a routes folder; this folder contains what the app will do like get, post and delete , the code was written in an
+After making sure that my Todo app has been successfully configured to listen on a port in the server, I went on to create a routes folder; this folder contains what the app will do like get, post and delete.
+A file called the api.js was created and the code that will be used to execute those functions were placed in the file.

+`:~ $ mkdir routes`

+`:~ $ cd routes`

+`:~ $ touch api.js`

+The next step is to create a model; usually the heart of JavaScript which is used to make the Todo app interactive.

+After which I install mongoose using the command:

+`:~ $ npm install mongoose`

+The next step is to create a directory called models, and create a file called todo.js.
+I used this line of code to execute these aforementioned steps.

+`:~ $ mkdir models && cd models && touch todo.js`

+After which i did edit the